SarthakSri98/magnusfluxx/content/products/inspector-saab.md

 - Adding **Undo** (harder than it looks because of dynamic states).
 - Creating **prompt presets** to inspire creativity.
-- Experimenting with **sidekick mode**—suggesting changes based on page structure.
+- Experimenting with **sidekick mode**-suggesting changes based on page structure.

 ---

 Inspector Saab isn’t meant to replace dev tools.
-It’s meant to *reimagine* how we interact with the web—
+It’s meant to *reimagine* how we interact with the web-
 with language, play, and control in your hands.

 Try it.
 Break it.
 Remix it.